-Department Director: Prof. Mona Boaz
+Head of the Department: Prof. Mona Boaz

-- Acute care (after surgery, life-threatening illness)
+- Acute care (after surgery, life-threatening illnesses)

 - A variety of diseases, syndromes and clinical conditions